 It’s important to realize that no vaccine provides complete protection against all cancer-causing types of HPV, so routine cervical cancer screening is still necessary.

-For more information on the vaccine and HPV, please see our document, HPV Vaccines.
+For more information on the vaccine and HPV, please see HPV Vaccines.

 Last Medical Review: 11/20/2016